 National utilizes many and various brands and sizes of heavy equipment machines.
 All of this equipment is owned, leased, or rented to insure that an adequate number of properly working machines are available for the student census.
 National cannot guarantee that any one specific machine will be available due to maintenance intervals and natural equipment attrition.

 We have funding available through financial institutions that offer student loans.
 (With approved credit if you qualify)

 If you are unemployed, check with your local employment office, they have numerous programs that you may be eligible for.

-If you are on Active Military duty, you are eligible for DANTES or Tuition Assistance.
 We will assist you anyway possible to help you secure funding for the course.

 Do I have to have a driver’s license?